buswedg/Udacity/Data Analyst Nanodegree/P5 Identifying Fraud from Enron Email/ND_Project5.md

     {'lr__tol': 0.1, 'lr__class_weight': 'auto', 'lr__C': 0.05, 'skb__k': 2}

 It should be noted that accuracy (the ratio of correct positive labels to total labels assigned) would form a sub-optimal evaluation metric due to the sparsity of POI’s being predicted.
-For example, if we labeled all persons as a non-POI, an accuracy measure of 87.5% would be achieved.
-Therefore priority will be given to optimizing precision and recall measures.
+For example, if all persons were labelled as non-POI, an accuracy measure of 87.5% would be achieved.
+Therefore, priority will be given to optimizing precision and recall measures.

 Precision can be thought of as the ratio of how often the model is correct in identifying a positive label to the total times it guesses a positive label.
 In the context of this assessment, precision indicates the ratio of true positives to the records that are actually POI's, which suggests how often a false alarm is generated.

 Recall can be thought of as the ratio of how often the model correctly identifies a label as positive to how many total positive labels there actually are.
 In the context of this assessment, recall is the ratio of true positives to the records flagged as POI's, which suggests how sensitive the classifier is.

-Do note, in the context of this assement, it could be argued that recall forms a more important metric than precision as we would like to identify and label as many 'potential' fraud cases as possible.
+Do note, in the context of this assessment, it could be argued that recall forms a more important metric than precision as we would like to identify and label as many 'potential' fraud cases as possible.

 Below shows the StratifiedShuffleSplit evaluation metrics for each of the evaluated estimators, post GridSearchCV parameter calibration: